• Skip to primary navigation

 Instructions

-• In a shallow dish, whisk together maple syrup, soy sauce, oil, garlic, ginger and pepper.
+• In a small bowl, whisk together maple syrup, soy sauce, oil, garlic, ginger and pepper.

-• Add the salmon and turn to coat.
-Marinate with the skin side up.
+• Add to the salmon and turn to coat.
+Marinate with the salmon skin side facing up.

-• Cover the dish with plastic wrap and place in the refrigerator for 20-30 minutes, turning once or twice.
+• Cover the dish with plastic wrap and place it in the refrigerator for 30 minutes, turning it once or twice.

 • Preheat the oven to 400°F (200°C).

-• Transfer the salmon to a baking dish.
+• Transfer the salmon to a parchment-lined baking dish.
 Reserve the marinade.

-• Bake in the preheated oven for about 15 minutes or until the fish turns opaque.
+• Bake in the oven for about 15 minutes or until the fish turns opaque.

 • Bring to a rapid boil and whisk for 1 minute.

-• Plate the salmon and drizzle thickened glaze over the top.
+• Plate the salmon and brush thickened glaze over the top.

 • Garnish with sliced green onions.